William Eaton (soldier): Aftermath

-The trial of Aaron Burr
+Trial of Aaron Burr

-William Eaton was a principal witness in the 1807 treason trial of former United States Vice-President Aaron Burr.
-Burr was Vice-President during President Thomas Jefferson's first term (1801-1805).
+Eaton was a principal witness in the 1807 treason trial of former United States Vice-President Aaron Burr.
+Burr was vice president during President Thomas Jefferson's first term (1801–1805).
 Avoiding murder charges resulting from the death of his political rival Alexander Hamilton in a duel (1804), Burr traveled throughout the west.
 During this time, he met with many military men who were disgruntled with the government, including Eaton and General James Wilkinson.
 According to Eaton's later testimony, he and Burr met several times, and Eaton came to believe that Burr was planning to raise an army to invade Spanish territory in the southwest and to establish an independent state, with himself as sovereign.
 Eaton then met with Jefferson to suggest that Burr be given an overseas post, warning that if he was not sent out of the country he would stage an insurrection within eighteen months.
 The President responded that he felt secure enough in the unity of the American people not to feel threatened by such an insurrection.
-Eaton again warned of Burr's plans, in the fall of 1806, when he forwarded to the State Department a letter that he had received from his stepson, Timothy Danielson, Jr., sent to him by a friend in Ohio, Morris Belknap.
+Eaton again warned of Burr's plans, in the fall of 1806, when he forwarded to the State Department a letter that he had received from his stepson, Timothy Danielson Jr., sent to him by a friend in Ohio, Morris Belknap.
 The letter said that Burr had been purchasing boats in Ohio, and offering young men army posts.
 Finally, Wilkinson sent Jefferson a letter including what he claimed was a decryption of ciphered treasonous correspondence received from Burr.